venkataravuri/nexthink-assignment/README.md

 A quick recap of current system limitations,

+1. A single-tenant system that cannot be scaled to workloads.
+2. As a monolith system, parallel development is not possible and unable to rollout new features quickly (time-to-market).
+3. System cannot cloud elasticity in cost-effective manner.

-### 🚩 Architecture Goals of To-Be Solution
+### 🚩 Architecture Goals for To-Be Solution

 The overaching goals of re-architected solution are,

-- **Multi-Tenant Model**: All customers (aka. tenants) shared infrastrucutre with strong ```Tenant Isolation``` with guardrails to deal with noisy neighbours while keeping their data isolated.
+- **Multi-Tenant Model**: A true multi-tenant system with shared infrastrucutre across tenants with strong ```Tenant Isolation``` guardrails to deal with noisy neighbours while keeping data isolated.
-- **Scalablity & Elasticity**: Solution components should be horizontally scalable and leverage elasticity provided by underlying cloud platform.
+- **Scalablity & Elasticity**: Solution components should be horizontally scalable and leverage ```elasticity``` provided by underlying cloud platform.
 Should withstand bursty workloads during peak usage hours.
-- **Event-driven Interactions**: Solution components should be loosely coupled for resiliency and independently deployable with different frequencies.
-Also should enable parallel development with multiple teams working across
+- **Event-driven Interactions**: Solution components should be loosely-coupled for ```resiliency``` and independently rollout features with increased frequencies.
+Also should enable parallel development with multiple teams.
-- **Resilient**: Solution component should be resilient to network glitches, hardware failure with 'no single-point failue' and be crash-tolerant with recoverability & fault-tolerant.
+- **Resilient**: Solution component should be resilient to network glitches, hardware failure with 'no single-point failue' and be ```crash-tolerant``` with recoverability & f```ault-tolerant```.
-- **Cloud Agnostic** - Leverage mix of cloud agnostic & could-specific services
+- **Cloud Agnostic** - Leverage mix of cloud agnostic & could-specific services.
 - **Security, Governance and compliance**: Adhere to global data localization privacy laws.

 ## 🌈 Functional Analysis & Design